CM4all/Prometheus-Exporters/README.rst

 Prometheus Exporters
 ====================

-A collection of Prometheus Exporters written in efficient C++.
+A collection of Prometheus Exporters for Linux written in efficient C++.

 Building